KhalfaniW/Convert-Book-or-PDF-To-Audio/README.md

 # Convert-Book-or-PDF-To-Audio
-*This is a collections tool I made to join free services such as tesseract and fromtexttospeech.com to convert a scanned pdf to audio*
+*This is a collection of tools I made to join free services such as tesseract and fromtexttospeech.com to convert a scanned pdf to audio*

 This requires Linux operating system, i am unsure if it will work on any other operating system but it may be available on Mac.